Which institution holds the most shares in Ally Financial Inc. (ALLY)

 Ally Financial Inc. (ALLY): Who are the competitors?

-The company’s main competitors (and peers) include CIT Group Inc. (CIT) that is trading 244.36% up over the past 12 months and Credit Acceptance Corporation (CACC) that is 52.51% higher over the same period.
-Consumer Portfolio Services Inc. (CPSS) is 178.57% up on the 1-year trading charts.
-Short interest in the company’s stock has risen 43.61% from the last report on Feb 11, 2021 to stand at a total of 8.34 million short shares sold with a short interest ratio of 3.58.
+The company’s main competitors (and peers) include CIT Group Inc. (CIT) that is trading 209.91% up over the past 12 months and Credit Acceptance Corporation (CACC) that is 42.35% higher over the same period.
+Consumer Portfolio Services Inc. (CPSS) is 223.58% up on the 1-year trading charts.
+Short interest in the company’s stock has fallen -77.34% from the last report on Mar 14, 2021 to stand at a total of 14.79 million short shares sold with a short interest ratio of 3.58.